magarpratik/magarpratik/README.md

-### Hi there 👋, my name is Pratik Magar and I am a software engineer.
+### Hi there 👋, my name is Pratik and I am a Software Engineer.
 Nice to meet you.

 - 🌱 I’m currently learning Go